larisayyen/iworkout/README.md

 For more details,please check iworkout/model.py

-# pose estimation

--> Step 1: poseDetector class
+# Estimation - poseDetector class

 Prepare basic functions to do some angle normalization.
 Due to the fact that Mediapipe is still sensitive to camera angles, we need to preprocess our pose angles first to guarantee that all numbers are within the range of 0-180.